thk686/RcppStdVector/README.md

 no-side-effects rule.
 This can be useful or problematic in cases where the `SEXP` is aliased to several R variables.
 Most modifying Rcpp functions will therefore usually implement cloning the input vector.
-Similarly, using RcppStdVector, we can
+Similarly, using RcppStdVector, we can write:

-    write:
+    RcppStdVector::std_vec_real

-    SEXP my_func(RcppStdVector::std_vec_real& x) { // copy here from REALSXP to std::vector
+    my_func(RcppStdVector::std_vec_real& x) { // copy here from REALSXP to std::vector
       ...
-      return Rcpp::wrap(x); // zero-overhead, no-copy return of REALSXP }
+      return x; // zero-overhead, no-copy return of REALSXP }

 The zero-overhead return is achieved by using a custom allocator that allocates an R vector instead of general heap memory.
 This R vector is simply retrieved from the allocator at the end.
-Special consideration is taken when the capacity of the `std::vector` is greater than its size so that there are no dangling elements. ~~It may furthermore be possible to implement in-place operations using C++ placement new although this has not been explored.~~ It is furthermore possible to construct a standard vector in-place over an R vector via placement new.
+Special consideration is taken when the capacity of the `std::vector` is greater than its size so that there are no dangling elements.
+It is furthermore possible to construct a standard vector in-place over an R vector via placement new.

     void my_func(RcppStandardVector::std_ivec_int& x) { // no copy
       // modify elements directly
     }

-A note of caution: *because the in-place allocator never actually allocates or deallocates, any operation that invalidates the iterators of an in-place vector could lead to undefined behavior*.
-In-place vectors should never be manually constructed or copy-constructed.
+The caveat to this is that any operation that causes allocation could lead to undefined behavior as the in-place allocator does not actually allocate and delete.
 Operations that grow the vector will throw an error.
+Provided overloads for assignment and copy construction will also throw.

 There are several reasons one might wish to use `std::vector` over the native Rcpp vector types.
 First, as part of the Standard Library,